The Boeing Factory Tour and Future of Flight Aviation Center

 If you’re looking for something a little different to do while visiting the Seattle area, consider heading to Everett for the Boeing Factory Tour.
 Everett is only about 25 miles north of Seattle and can be easily reached via the I-5 freeway.
 The Boeing Tour lasts 90 minutes, and it starts and ends at the Future of Flight Aviation Center.
 The center has a number of interesting exhibits and can be visited before or after you take the factory tour.

 Anyone with an interest in aviation will certainly be drawn to the Boeing facility in Everett.
 The assembly building is the largest building in the world based on volume and is where Boeing’s largest aircraft are assembled.
 During the tour, you will have the opportunity to see the assembly lines for three of Boeing’s largest aircraft including the 747,777 and the new 787 Dreamliner.
-It was absolutely fascinating to learn how Boeing’s newest and most technologically advanced aircraft are engineered and built and seeing them on the assembly line before you is a site to behold.
+It was absolutely fascinating to learn how Boeing’s newest and most technologically advanced aircraft are engineered and built and seeing them on the assembly line before you is a sight to behold.

 Your tour will begin at the Future of Aviation Center, and it is recommended that you arrive at least fifteen minutes prior to your scheduled tour time.
 The tour will begin in an auditorium where you will be greeted and instructed on the restrictions of the tour.
 Be aware that no cameras, cell phones, large bags, or any other electronic device will be allowed on the tour, and the Boeing security personnel take this rule extremely seriously.
 After reviewing the rules and restrictions, you will watch a short movie on the history of Boeing before being led to a bus for the trip to the assembly building.
 On the short ride you will pass newly minted aircraft lined up on the runway and your guide will make a point to identify the aircraft and the customer.
 Each newly painted plane proudly displays the colors and design of the airline purchasing the aircraft.